 “Our music tradition [Indian] in the North as well as in the South, remembers and cherishes its origin in the Samaveda… the musical version of the Rigveda.”

-Such has been the influence of Sama-veda on the Indian classical music and dance.
-So much so that the very essence of classical Indian music and dance tradition is rooted in the sonic and musical dimensions of the Sama-veda itself.
+Such has been the influence of Sama-veda on Indian classical music and dance.
+So much so that the very essence of classical Indian music and dance tradition is rooted in the sonic and musical dimensions of the Sama-Veda itself.
 The Samaveda, in addition to singing and chanting, mentions instruments and also the specific rules and regulations of playing them, so as to preserves the sanctity of those ancient instruments.
 If one were to summarize the significance of the Sama Veda in a single line, Sama Veda, in contemporary Hinduism, has been a reminder of the majestic ancient cultural heritage and a point of pride for Hindus; not to mention that it still finds its usage in today’s society.

 The Yajur Veda